marianschmidt/msSPChelpR/README.md

 #### What is `msSPChelpR`?

-R helper functions for Second Primary Cancer analyses
+Helper functions for Second Primary Cancer analyses.

 ## Installation